MicrosoftDocs/power-platform/power-virtual-agents/advanced-clu-get-started.md

 Before you begin, make sure that you have your CLU model project name and deployment name.
 1. Create a new [Power Virtual Agents](authoring-first-bot.md) bot.
+> [!NOTE] When choosing a region, please ensure you
+> select one that conforms to your PVA enviroment's
+> region.
+Not all regions served by PVA offer an [equivelent CLU region](https://learn.microsoft.com/en-us/azure/cognitive-services/language-service/conversational-language-understanding/service-limits#regional-availability)

 1. From the left navigation, choose **Language**.
-NOTE: If you have already enabled a CLU connection that you wish to use, skip to step 4.
+> NOTE: If you have already enabled a CLU connection
+> that you wish to use, skip to step 4.
 1. To create a new connection, from within Power Apps, choose the **Connections** menu, select **…More**, and then search for **Azure Cognitive Service for Language**.

     :::image type="content" source="media/advanced-clu-integration/clu-image2.png" alt-text="Azure Cognitive Service for Language." border="false":::